janosgyerik/webdict/checklists/architecture.md

         - don't allow commas in ids
     - implement different api
-+ no such method: standard http 404 x error response example : no such use case at the moment {
++ no such method: standard http 404
-        'version': 'v1',
-        'success': false,
-        'message': 'no such method'
-    }
 + success response example
     {
-        'version': 'v1',
-        'success': true,
         'matches': [{
             'dict': 'wud',
             'format': 'dl-md',  // definition list + markdown